sap-tutorials/Tutorials/tutorials/hana-dbx-hcc/hana-dbx-hcc.md

     * Ability to run statements against multiple instances
     * Generate SQL Analyzer file or explain plan
     * Statement library
-    * SQL Console settings
+    * SQL console settings

 ### Knowledge check

 Congratulations!
-You have now used the SQL Console in SAP HANA Cloud Central and have become familiar with some of the features it provides.
+You have now used the SQL console in SAP HANA Cloud Central and have become familiar with some of the features it provides.